 Submission of articles

-- Articles should be accompanied by an abstract of between 100 and 150 words.
+- Articles should be accompanied by the following information:

-- Articles should also be accompanied by between six and eight keywords, to be used for indexing purposes.
-These words should include the continent or region and the country/countries dealt with in the article, as well as other words reflecting the subject matter.
+- Key words or terms, to be used for indexing purposes (5-8).
+These terms should include the continent or region and the country/countries dealt with in the article, as well as other words reflecting the subject matter.

 - All submissions accepted for further consideration will be subject to peer review.
 Reviewer comments will be sent to the author along with the Editor’s decision.